-The subordinated deposit consists of an interest bearing balance held with the Parent.
+The subordinated deposit consists of interest bearing balances held with the Parent.
 The Subordinated deposit is classified as loans.

 (e) Due from Parent

 Due from Parent consists of a receivable balance the Parent holds in cash on behalf of the Company.
 In turn, the Parent utilizes this balance to cover the day to day operational expenses of the Company.
 Due from Parent is classified as short-term receivables.